Research Results Research Team

-Patty Gray’s current research explores the phenomenon of the so-called ‘emerging donors’, the reconfiguration of donors and recipients of development aid that is occurring on a global scale.
-The economic, social and political changes surrounding this shift are not only transforming the Global South, but are changing our very understanding of ‘Global South’ and ‘Global North’ and their interconnections.
-Her specific focus is Russia’s (re)emergence as a donor of international development assistance, a phenomenon that upsets the North-to-South, West-to-East bias in development discourse and makes us re-think giving and receiving on a global scale.
+This research explored the phenomenon of the so-called ‘emerging donors’, the reconfiguration of donors and recipients of development aid that has been occurring on a global scale.
+The economic, social and political changes surrounding this shift not only transformed the Global South, but affected our very understanding of ‘Global South’ and ‘Global North’ and their interconnections.
+Dr. Gray’s specific focus was Russia’s (re)emergence as a donor of international development assistance, a phenomenon that upsets the North-to-South, West-to-East bias in development discourse and makes us re-think giving and receiving on a global scale.
 What motivates both individuals and states to “do good” by giving, and why is it that even strategic state aid is often couched in altruistic terms?
 This has significance for critically understanding what it is we are doing when we think we are helping by giving.

 Russia as a Donor of International Development Assistance

-In the 1990s, Russia was the recipient of development aid flowing from the U.S. and Europe; today, Russia is rapidly emerging as an international aid donor in its own right, whose legitimacy is validated by such international agencies as the OECD and the World Bank.
-The global configuration of donors and recipients is changing.
+In the 1990s, Russia was the recipient of development aid flowing from the U.S. and Europe; in the 2000s, Russia was rapidly emerging as an international aid donor in its own right, whose legitimacy was validated by such international agencies as the OECD and the World Bank.
+The global configuration of donors and recipients was changing.

-But what does this mean for Russians in cultural terms, in social terms?
-Is this a purely strategic move on the part of the Russian government, or is this a new position in the world that Russians themselves will embrace?
-Will the leagues of aid and development professionals and volunteers that have for decades been circulating between the “developed” and “developing” regions of the world begin to find themselves rubbing shoulders with Russian counterparts?
-And how does Russia’s entry into the global “club” of aid donors affect the well-worn development discourse of “global north” vs. “global south”, “the west” vs. “the east”, and the popular conception that aid “naturally” flows from the former to the latter?
+But what did this mean for Russians in cultural terms, in social terms?
+Was this a purely strategic move on the part of the Russian government, or was this a new position in the world that Russians themselves wanted to embrace?
+Would the leagues of aid and development professionals and volunteers that have for decades been circulating between the “developed” and “developing” regions of the world begin to find themselves rubbing shoulders with Russian counterparts?
+And how did Russia’s entry into the global “club” of aid donors affect the well-worn development discourse of “global north” vs. “global south”, “the west” vs. “the east”, and the popular conception that aid “naturally” flows from the former to the latter?

 This project was funded in 2009-2011 by the Research Development Initiative of the Irish Research Council for Humanities and Social Sciences